 I've made this lentil burgers recipe as easy as possible.
 The recipe makes 6 burgers and they're served in under an hour!

-Minimal store cupboard ingredients and a couple of fresh peppers.
+Made with minimal store cupboard ingredients and a couple of fresh peppers these vegetarian lentil burgers are nutrient packed.

-Following on from the low cost and saving money theme that I started in the sweet potato garlic and chorizo soup recipe I thought I’d continue with January being a month of healthy low cost recipes.
+Following on from the low cost and saving money theme that I started at the turn of this year I though we should continue with January being a month of healthy low cost recipes.

 These low calorie burgers are one of those such recipes.